 If you or someone you know was injured due to inadequate product warnings in California, we invite you to contact our California product liability lawyers for a free consultation.

-Call us at (855) 396-0370 or fill out the form on this page to speak to a lawyer about your case.
+Call us at (855) JUSTICE or fill out the form on this page to speak to a lawyer about your case.

-We can also help you if you were injured by a dangerous product in Nevada.
+We may also be able to help if you were injured by a dangerous product in Nevada.